Jbarfield101/Blossom_Music-gen/README.md

 ### Example workflow

 1. Prepare a song specification such as `song.json`.
-2. Start the launcher with `python start.py` and click the icon to open the renderer UI.
+2. Start the launcher with `python start.py` (it creates a temporary environment and installs dependencies) and click the icon to open the renderer UI.
 3. Browse to the spec JSON and adjust any desired parameters.
 4. Click **Render** to create the mix and stems in the specified locations.